tmlye/dotfiles/mail/Readme.md

 # Mail #

 This is the mail setup I use, it is almost identical Jason Graham's setup (see below).
 Changes I made include file/directory locations and the removal of imapfilter.
-I also added Google contacts integration with goobook.

 This will not work out of the box; it is strongly recommended that you go through each of the config files and adjust the settings according to your needs.
 You should also read the blog post linked to below.